Frequently Asked Questions

 The state pageant judging panel consists of experienced judges from the modeling industry, entertainment industry, pageant industry, media, and the business community.

-The state pageant is not televised, but it is broadcast live on the state pageant website.
-In addition, DVD videos of the state pageant will be available for sale during the state pageant weekend.
+The state pageant is not televised, but videos of the state pageant will be available for sale during the state pageant weekend and the state pageant will be live streamed via a pay per view service.

-Please make as many copies of the white Sponsor Form as needed for the appropriate number of sponsors that you secure.
-If you are getting individual cash donations from family and friends who do not need or want a receipt, you do not need a white Sponsor Form for each individual.
-Do, however, send one white Sponsor Form showing the combined amount donated by family and friends.
+Please make as many copies of the Sponsor Receipt as you need.
+If you are getting individual cash donations from family and friends who do not need or want a receipt, you do not need to provide a Sponsor Receipt.
+Additional copies of the Sponsor Receipt can be printed by clicking here.

-In this packet, as well as on our website, you will find the hotels which the state pageant recommends for family and friends.
+In your registration materials, as well as on our website, you will find the hotels which the state pageant recommends for family and friends.
 Be sure to tell them to mention to hotel reservations that they are “Friends or Family of a Miss USA/Teen USA state contestant” so they get a discounted rate!

 Unfortunately, video cameras and still cameras are not permitted at the pageant preliminaries and pageant finals.
-Photos and DVDs will be available for purchase.
+Photos and videos will be available for purchase.
+Additionally, use of cell phones to take photos and/or video of the live shows is strictly prohibited.

 A couple weeks prior to the state pageant weekend, you will receive an order form for both photos and videos.
 If you would like to purchase either of these items, you can simply fill out the form and turn it in to the official pageant photographer and videographer at the state pageant check-in on the first day of pageant weekend.
 In addition, you can turn in that order form anytime throughout the state pageant weekend.
 Please note that no video and no photography will be allowed during the show by event attendees.

-They can purchase them online with a credit card at www.futureproductions.net, or they can purchase tickets with cash at the pageant (please keep in mind that the show can be sold out, so it is best to have them purchase the tickets in advance online).
-Please note that online tickets sales are not mailed, but must be picked up by the purchaser at the will call ticket table at the pageant.
+They can purchase them online with a credit card at the state pageant website, or they can purchase tickets with cash at the pageant (please keep in mind that the show can be sold out, so it is best to have them purchase the tickets in advance online).
+Please note that online tickets sales are not mailed.
+Tickets are emailed from a third-party ticketing company.
+The pageant / venue staff will scan the barcodes upon arrival to the shows.

-For your convenience, we have many items available for sale on our online store at www.futureproductions.net/store.
+For your convenience, we have many items available for sale on our online store here.
 In addition, our staff will have many items available for you to purchase onsite during the state pageant weekend.

-Your program book photo should be a head and shoulders potrait photo.
+Your program book photo should be a head and shoulders portrait photo.
 We recommend a photo with no hands or hats in the photo.
 This will be used in the state pageant program book and will in no way be judged.
+This does not need to be a professional photo.

-If you receive cash contributions for your registration fee, you may put that money into a money order or send a personal check.
+If you receive cash contributions for your registration fee, please make the payment with your credit card and keep the cash.
 Please DO NOT send cash through the mail at any time.
-If your cash collected exceeds the registration fee for the state pageant, then you do not have to send in the additional cash.
+If your cash collected exceeds the registration fee for the state pageant, then you do not have to send in the additional amount.

 We recommend anything from business casual to formalwear for the pageant preliminaries and pageant finals.